 Visitation hours will be 10:00 a.m. until midnight Sunday through Thursday, and 10:00 a.m. until 2:00 a.m. on Friday and Saturday.
 All guests are required to check in at the front desk or other designated area and must be escorted at all times.
 Guests are not to wander in the student residence facilities nor are they permitted in residential bathrooms; appropriate opposite sex guest bathrooms are located in the lobby.
 If escorted at all times by the host, guests are permitted in any common area of the student residence facility.

-Guests will be permitted in assigned living spaces only with the permission of the other occupants of the assigned living space.
-Interference with another occupant’s privacy, use, and enjoyment of the assigned living space will not be allowed.
+Guests will be permitted in assigned living spaces only with the permission of the other residents of the assigned living space.
+Interference with another residents’ privacy, use, and enjoyment of the assigned living space will not be allowed.

 Visitation hours during summer sessions will be 10:00 a.m. until midnight Sunday through Thursday, and 10:00 a.m. until 2:00 a.m. on Friday and Saturday.